LimpanGH/Training-days-practice-scope/README.md

 8. Check that the program still works!
 Run it and check the output.

-Make random local
-9. Try the functions for another competitor.
+9. Make random local.
+Try the functions for another competitor.
 Copy and paste this code at the end of the file. const event2 = getRandEvent();
 const days2 = getTrainingDays(event2);
 const name2 = 'Warren';